 Ohio Valley Center (OVC) for Brain Injury Prevention and Rehabilitation provides education and training, conducts research and develops new programs for rehabilitation following a traumatic brain injury (TBI).
-The Center serves as an umbrella for grant funding addressing TBI in the Department of Physical Medicine and Rehabilitation at The Ohio State University Wexner Medical Center.
+The OVC serves as the umbrella for TBI grant funding and research within Ohio State’s Department of Physical Medicine and Rehabilitation.

-Since 1993, OVC has operated the Ohio Regional Traumatic Brain Injury (TBI) Model System, one of only 16 centers in the U.S. designated by the National Institute on Disability and Rehabilitation Research (NIDRR) as models for treatment and research of TBI rehabilitation.
+Since 1993, the OVC has operated the Ohio Regional Traumatic Brain Injury (TBI) Model System, one of only 16 centers in the nation designated by the National Institute on Disability and Rehabilitation Research (NIDRR) as a model for TBI rehabilitation treatment and research.

-The OVC Advisory Council consists of consumers, brain injury advocates, healthcare professionals and rehabilitation researchers who provide direction for the goals of the Center and participate in the development and implementation of new projects and materials.
+Advocacy: The OVC Advisory Council consists of consumers, brain injury advocates, healthcare professionals and rehabilitation researchers.
+These professionals help set OVC goals and direct the development and implementation of new projects and materials.

-OVC receives grants from a variety of national, regional and local organizations involved in brain injury rehabilitation.
-The grants fund clinical trials and other research dealing with brain injury rehabilitation.
-Funding has come from:
+OVC receives grants from national, regional and local organizations.
+These grants fund clinical trials and other research focused on improving brain injury rehabilitation.
+Funding sources include:

 - National Center for Medical Rehabilitation Research